AmandaTartarotti/AmandaTartarotti/README.md

 Welcome to my GitHub!

 I believe that creative collaboration between design and technology is the magic that takes experiences from good to great.
 In my journey, I've experienced the world of SEO, where I learned a lot about good web development practices and recently I got a UX Design certification through a scholarship 100% funded by Google.
-Here you can check my latest projects!
+Check my latest projects!

 - Currently: